junxit/us-congress-bills-110/metadata.md

 - 2007-10-29 — Mr. Barrow moved to suspend the rules and pass the bill, as amended.
 - 2007-10-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H12106)
 - 2007-10-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H12106)
+- 2007-10-30 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.